-Figure 2: An "Or gate" circuit.
-The current will go through when either switch allows current to go through.
-In computers "Or" gates are made out of transistors and are extremely tiny, about 1/1000 the width of a human hair.
+Figure 2: An "Or gate" made out of Legos.
+In computers Or gates are made out of "transistors" and are extremely tiny, about 1/1000 the width of a human hair.
+Notice that one input rod on the left is pushed inward, signifying "True", and the other input rod is not pushed inward, signifying "False".

-An "Or" gate is a device that takes two inputs and gives you one output.
+An "Or gate" is a device that takes two inputs and gives you one output.
 Each input has two possible values: "True" and "False".
 The output has the value "True" if either the first input is True or the second input is "True".
 (If both inputs are True, then the output is True - remember the warning above.)
 Otherwise, the output has the value "False".

-An "Or" gate is drawn as follows:
+An "Or gate" is drawn on paper like this: